Tsuchi (film): Cast

+Production

 Director Tomu Uchida's original plan to film Nagatsuka's famous novel was turned down by Nikkatsu, the studio to which he was under contract.
 While Uchida was working on other projects for the studio, he began filming Tsuchi on weekends without authorization.
 This secret filming included on-location shooting in Japan.
 Once Nikkatsu caught wind of what was happening it was too late; the production was too far along for the studio to halt it.
 The management feared losing face with its workers, who had already put in a lot of time making the film, so Nikkatsu decided to complete the film and released it to the public to unexpected commercial success.

-Reception
+Versions

+A seriously compromised print of Earth was discovered in Germany in 1968.
+It suffers from nitrate damage and includes German subtitles.
+It is missing its first and last reel.
+The original film was 142 minutes long; this version runs 93 minutes.
+A longer version of the film was discovered in Moscow's Gosfilmofond in 1999.
+It, too, is missing the last reel.

+Legacy

+Earth was screened in a restored, though still incomplete print, incorporating the Gosfilmofond version, at the Museum of Modern Art as part of a retrospective on Tomu Uchida in 2016.

-The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.
+Japanese filmmaker Akira Kurosawa cited Earth as one of his 100 favorite films.

+Awards

+Earth won the 1940 Kinema Junpo Award for Best Film.